jasontsemf/SwissPoster/README.md

 ## Struggle

-Perhaps its caused by using `vh` and `vw`, sometimes there will be gaps between the triangles and the quarter pies, specifical if the window is being scaled down.
+Perhaps its caused by using `vh` and `vw`, sometimes there will be gaps between the triangles and the quarter pies, specifically when the window is being scaled down.

 ## Reference